qt-kaneko/CSharp-Active-Project/README.md

 ## About
-This extension allows you to change active project when Solution contains multiple Projects, aiming to achieve maximum manual control.
+This extension allows you to change active project when Solution contains multiple Projects, also aiming to achieve maximum manual control.
 ![](./assets/sample.gif)

 ## Pre-requirements